resource0x/concert0x/README.md

 First off, make sure the driver corresponding to your MIDI keyboard is installed on your computer, and the device shows up in "MIDI in" menu and (if your keyboard is a synth) also in MIDI out.
 Otherwise, please troubleshoot and reload the page.

 Select your instrument from the menu.
 Notice 'echo on/off' button.
 'Echo on' is for instruments like dumb MIDI controllers that doesn't have built-in synth.
-To cover this case, application comes equipped with built-in SW synth of rather average quality, you won't emjoy it much, but it's better than the alternative (which is: nothing at all).
+To cover this case, application comes equipped with built-in SW synth of rather average quality, you won't enjoy it much, but it's better than the alternative (which is: nothing at all).

 **IMPORTANT**: all the MIDI input of your partner will be routed right to to **your** keyboard, so the sound quality won't be affected by the noise in communication channel.